-Members Transitioning from Home Opioid Treatment Program to another Receiving Opioid Treatment Program and Requiring Guest Dosing: Guest dosing is consistent with Substance Abuse and Mental Health Services Administration's (SAMHSA's) guidance regarding medication safety and recovery support.
-An individual may be administered sufficient daily dosing from an Opioid Treatment Program (OTP) center other than his/her Home OTP Center when he/she is unable to travel to the Home OTP Center or when traveling outside of the home OTP center's area, for business, pleasure, or emergency.
+Members Transitioning from Home Opioid Treatment Program to another Receiving Opioid Treatment Program and Requiring Guest Dosing: Guest dosing is consistent with SAMHSA guidance regarding medication safety and recovery support.

+An individual may be administered sufficient daily dosing from an Opioid Treatment Program (OTP) center other than their Home OTP Center when they are unable to travel to the Home OTP Center or when traveling outside of the home OTP center's area, for business, pleasure, or emergency.